 The Great Compromise

-The Compromise went on to propose functions of the President to include the power to elect key officials such as the Judiciary leaders and the ability to veto legislation and to function as Commander-in-Chief of the military.
+- The Compromise went on to propose functions of the President to include the power to elect key officials such as the Judiciary leaders, the ability to veto legislation, and also to function as Commander-in-Chief of the military.

 The Commerce Compromise

-A compromise was reached, and slaves were to count as three-fifths of a person for the purpose of population census.
-The constitution saliently referred to slaves as “all other persons.”
-The compromise also provided that Congress would not restrict overseas slave trade for the next twenty years.
-In 1808, Congress put a ban on the foreign slave trade.
+- A compromise was reached and slaves were to count as three-fifths of a person for the purpose of population census.
+The constitution saliently referred to slaves as “all other persons”.
+The Compromise also provided that Congress would not restrict overseas slave trade for the next twenty years.
+In 1808, Congress banned the foreign slave trade.